Arnab-Gupta/predictable-latency-schedulers/silo.md

 1. Makes use of "void" packets for _Paced IO Batching_ that are forwarded by NIC but dropped by the first hop switch, simulating a spaced out flow of actual data packets.
 Rate-limiting the senders in a network ensures a deterministic upper bound for network queuing.e
 1. Silo also encompasses a **VM placement manager** along with a **hypervisor-based packet pacer**.

-- provides packet latency, burst and bandwidth guarantees.

-### 3 key requirements
+### Provides -

 1. guaranteed bandwidth
 1. guaranteed packet delay - through fine-grained rate control at end hosts.
 1. guaranteed burst allowance
+1. And therefore, **guaranteed packet latency**.

 ### Drawback(s):
-1. Giving delay and bandwidth guarantees to tenants can result in reduction of network utilization and fewer accepted tenants compared to giving only bandwidth guarantees.
+1. Giving delay and bandwidth guarantees to tenants can result in reduction of network utilization.
+1. There are fewer accepted tenants compared to giving only bandwidth guarantees.

 ## Chameleon
+(2020)

 1. Chameleon employs source routing on the queue-level topology, a network abstraction that accounts for the current states of the network queues, and hence, the different delays of different paths.
 1. Builds on the concept of Silo in terms of _resource allocation_, _access control_ and _resource reservation_.